MewPurPur/GodSVG/README.md

 Currently, there are no pre-built binaries available for GodSVG.
 However, you can still run it by following these steps:

 1. Clone the repository: `git clone https://github.com/MewPurPur/GodSVG.git`
-2. Open the project in the Godot Engine.
+2. Open the project in Godot Engine.
+(4.2.dev5 minimum needed)
-3. Build and run the project within the Godot Engine editor (4.2.dev6 minimum needed).
+3. Build and run the project within the Godot Engine editor.

 ## Contributing